-Because of the multitude of ways this Mealy Pie Dough can be used, I make it in bulk.
-This particular recipe will make four ten-inch single crusts (for pecan or pumpkin pies and/or quiches) or two crusts (the standard apple or cherry pie set-up).
+Because of the multitude of ways this Mealy Pie Dough can be used, I suggest making it in bulk.
+This particular recipe will make enough dough for 2 10-inch single crusts (for pecan or pumpkin pies and/or quiches) or 1 2-crust pie (the standard apple or cherry pie set-up).

 What is a Mealy Pie Dough?

-Mealy pie dough is one that stands up to wet pie fillings.
-The dough’s fat is worked into the flour more than in flaky pie dough, which means it resists soaking as the latter does.
+Mealy pie dough stands up to wet pie fillings.
+Mealy pie dough’s fat is worked into the flour more than in flaky pie dough, which means it resists soaking more than the latter does.
 Many bakers prefer to use a mealy pie dough as the bottom crust while reserving a flaky dough for the top.
 I’m somewhat ambivalent about it.
 Mealy pie dough is what I use with all of my custard pies: pumpkin, pecan, or sweet potato, because I don’t want to end up with a crust that falls apart.
 Besides that, I don’t have a pie dough I use exclusively.

 What’s the difference between a flaky and a mealy pie dough?